 |Above 60 to 65||3.5||2.5||10.5|

-If you look at our CPF accounts allocation rates, it makes sense for the life cycle of a person.
+If we look at our CPF accounts allocation rates, it makes sense for the life cycle of a person.
 When we are younger, we contribute more funds towards our Ordinary Account (OA) primarily to pay for our home.
 We also contribute towards our Special Account (SA), primarily meant for our retirement, and our MediSave Account (MA), primarily meant for our healthcare.

 As we get older, a lower percentage goes towards our OA, and more is channelled towards our SA and MA.
 This is because we should increasingly be paying down our property, and saving up more for our retirement and healthcare.
 Our SA and MA also earn a higher base interest rate of 4%, compared to the 2.5% we earn on our OA.

 Once we are over 55, we may have already set aside our retirement sum in a newly created Retirement Account (RA), and hence the greatest focus goes towards our healthcare needs via our MA.